Get Certified

 Register now for upcoming exams

-• $1,150 registration fee for the StreetSaver Rater Certification exam
+• $1,150 registration fee for the MTC Manual Survey Certification field exam (every 4 years)

 • Distress manuals available for $25 from the StreetSaver online store

-The Rater Certification Exam is designed to improve the quality of pavement management data collected in the field by pavement raters.
+The Manual Certification Exam is designed to improve the quality of pavement management data collected in the field by pavement raters.

 Rater Certification Program